sanzio-br/sanzio-br/README.md

 Highly experienced Full Stack Engineer with **3+ years of dedicated experience** in building and maintaining distributed, scalable web applications, with a strong focus on **PHP and Laravel**.
 Adept in both frontend and backend development, possessing deep expertise in **PHP, Laravel, Vue.js, RESTful APIs,Graphql, and SQL, Fillament , Nestjs,Node js**.

 I have a proven track record in shipping high-impact features, maintaining robust systems, and leading refactoring initiatives.
-My experience extends to cloud infrastructure (AWS), Docker, and CI/CD pipelines.
+My experience extends to cloud infrastructure (AWS,Digital Ocean), Docker, and CI/CD pipelines.
 I am passionate about delivering exceptional user experiences through clean, tested code and reusable components, while strictly adhering to **SOLID, DRY, and KISS principles**.

 ## 🛠️ Core Skills